 2.1.
 First of the Month Nominations.
 Owner will submit in writing to Gatherer, by facsimile or electronically in the form requested by Gatherer, its total estimated quantities of Gas in Mcf and MMBtu per Day to be delivered to Gatherer at each Receipt Point and redelivered by Gatherer at the Delivery Point(s) under this Agreement by 9:00 A.M.
 C.T. on the earlier of the date that is five (5) Business Days prior to the beginning of the delivery Month or the first Business Day prior to the earliest deadline for first-of-the-month nominations of the downstream pipeline(s).

 2.2.
 Mid-Month Nominations.
 Owner shall submit changes to its first-of-the-month nominations in writing to Gatherer, by facsimile or electronically, no later than 9:00 a.m.
-C.T., five Days prior to the scheduled Day of flow.
+C.T., one (1) Day prior to the scheduled Day of flow.
 Owner shall notify Gatherer of daily downstream nomination changes by 9:00 a.m.
 Central Time on the day prior to the change.

 2.3.
 Nomination Confirmations.
 Upon receipt of Owner's nomination, Gatherer shall review the nomination and promptly notify Owner should a discrepancy exist between Owner's nominated volumes and volumes confirmed by the interconnecting pipeline for Owner or its market at the Delivery Point(s).
 Gatherer shall notify Owner in writing, by facsimile or electronically, of volumes scheduled for first-of-the-month nominations or mid-month changes.
 Gatherer shall not be obligated to provide service hereunder on any Day that Owner does not nominate pursuant to current procedures established by Gatherer and/or the downstream pipeline(s) or such alternate procedure to which Gatherer and Owner mutually agree.
+[Yates wants language here that says in-effect that Gatherer will not just arbitrarily change the current nomination procedures unless we have a good reason; I think we should be able to run our gathering system however we think is best…Can we write a sentence here that makes them feel like they have something, but we really didn’t change anything?
+(I know, you’re not a magician)…lets discuss].

 2.4.
-Minimum Quantities..
-In the event the total average daily quantity of gas received by Gatherer at the reciprocating station compressing Owner’s Gas hereunder is less than 4,500 Mcf for ninety (90) consecutive Days for reasons other than curtailment, dewatering or Force Majeure, then the Agreement may be renegotiated for all Receipt Points upstream of such compression point at Gatherer's option by giving Owner written notice thereof.
-In the event Gatherer exercises such right to renegotiate and the Parties fail to reach agreement within thirty (30) days, then Gatherer shall have the right to terminate this Agreement insofar as it relates to all Receipt Points upstream of the compression point, exercised after giving Owner thirty (30) Days written notice.

 SECTION 3 CONTRACT BALANCING

 3.1.
 Owners' Obligation to Maintain Balance.
 Owner shall manage daily receipts and deliveries of Gas and, if necessary, make adjustments to maintain a balance of receipts and deliveries.
 Owner shall manage daily receipts and deliveries so that the Imbalance shall be kept as near zero as practicable.
-"Imbalance" shall be defined as the difference between the total MMBTU's of Gas received at the Receipt Point(s), less fuel and lost and unaccounted for gas, and the total MMBTU's of Gas allocated to Owner at the Delivery Point(s).
+[Can we add language to correct imbalances; e.g….Gatherer will notify Owner of any Imbalance remaining at the end of a Month and Owner shall correct such Imbalance volumetrically during the Month following notification…or something to that effect] "Imbalance" shall be defined as the difference between the total MMBTU's of Gas received at the Receipt Point(s), less fuel and lost and unaccounted for gas, and the total MMBTU's of Gas allocated to Owner at the Delivery Point(s).